wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of Unit Price Text.](../media/unit-price-text.png)

-1. On the gallery, click on the image in the first row.
+1. On the gallery, select the image in the first row.

 1. In the properties pane on the right, select the drop-down menu for the **Image Position** property.

-1. Select **Fill** and you will see that the image now fills up the space.
+1. Select **Fill** and you’ll see that the image now fills up the space.

-You have now configured and interacted with the data in your gallery.
+You’ve now configured and interacted with the data in your gallery.

 ## Moving data between collections and data sources